civil-society-dev/civilsociety.dev/content/learning/language-models/index.md

 4. **Alignment Check**: Does the model's training and operation align with the organization's values?
 5. **Resource Analysis**: What local capabilities exist to understand, deploy, and maintain the system?

-This assessment helps determine the appropriate balance between capability and sovereignty for each use case.
+This assessment helps determine the appropriate balance between capability and self-determination for each use case.

 ### Recommended Approaches by Context